Geoffst3r/Geoffst3r/README.md

 [![AngelList](https://img.shields.io/badge/AngelList-%23D4D4D4.svg?style=for-the-badge&logo=AngelList&logoColor=black)](https://angel.co/u/geoffrey-cox-2)

 #### Happy to see you here!
-I am a fullstack engineer.
+I am a software engineer.
 I love programming, problem-solving, gaming and traveling.
 As a software engineer, I obsess over solving the issues that come my way and enjoy focusing on the issues that can be solved through programming.
 For these reasons, I focus on making a difference with my programming.

 * 👨‍💻
 * 🏖️ What's better to unwind?
-* 🎮 Competitive Gamer...let's Halo this.
+* 🎮 Competitive Gamer...think you can beat me in Halo?
+Bet.
 * 📫 How to reach me: geoffrey.pt.cox@gmail.com

 [![Geoff's GitHub stats](https://github-readme-stats.vercel.app/api?username=Geoffst3r&include_all_commits=true&count_private=true&hide=stars&hide_border=true)](https://github.com/Geoffst3r/github-readme-stats)